 Another plant that produces beautiful blue flowers is the Anemone Banda Blue.
 They are perfect for planting along with early flowering bulbs.
-This is because they help to hide foliage and also makes for a beautiful skirt under deciduous trees and shrubs.
-The plants can be grown in shade and are happiest in a light and sandy soil.
+This is because they help to hide foliage and also make for a beautiful skirt under deciduous trees and shrubs.
+The plants can be grown in shade and are happiest in light and sandy soil.

 4. False Goat’s Beard

 Image Credit: J Parkers

 The False Goat’s Beard can make for a perfect focal point for your shady flower bed.
 Also called the Astilbe, they are recognized for their fluffy and tall plume that can tower above frilly and fern-like foliage in shade gardens.

 These amazing flowers can also make for a great companion for other plants that are also shade tolerant.
 The maintenance of the plant is minimal.
 In addition, care would require regular and even watering.

 The annual begonias are known for their many uses in a summer garden, especially in shaded areas.
 They are relatively easy to care for although watering is very important, just like with other flowering plants.

 Although it can thrive well in a shaded location, it can also grow under full sun.
 However, it should be noted that planting the begonias under the full sun could stress the plant.
 It could also make them susceptible to diseases.
 Therefore, they should not be planted in areas that are exceptionally hot.